What force compels that still I seek you so?

 To leave this life and seek a separate heaven.

-There hope lies slain and my sad song is sung.
+There hope lies slain and my sad rune is done.

 © Loubert S Suddaby.
 All Rights Reserved.